dmaher42/Murray-Bridge-High-School-2025-SEPEP/README.md

 ## Import / Export

-The Admin page includes a button to export current results stored in the browser's localStorage as JSON.
+The Admin page includes tools to export current results as JSON and import fixtures from either JSON or Excel (`.xlsx`) files.

 ## Teacher Mode